 For all things tax related, this website has the information you need.

 Are you interested in finding out more about homeschooling options?
 We have some resources to help you.

 Do you homeschool?
 Asphodel-Norwood Public Library can help!
-Along with books we have on varied subjects at several grade levels, we can use Inter-Library Loan to get you items on subject matter we don’t currently carry; we can extend due dates for projects (just let us know when you borrow the item how long you need it for); a quiet room for studying if you need a less distracting area.
+Along with books we have on varied subjects at several grade levels, we can use Inter-Library Loan to get you items on subject matter we don’t currently carry.
+We can extend due dates for projects (just let us know when you borrow the item how long you need it for).

 - Ontario Ministry of Education